Microchip-MPLAB-Harmony/core_apps_pic32cx_mt/apps/fs/sdspi_fat/readme.md

 ---
-parent: Harmony 3 driver and system service application examples for PIC32CXMTSH family
+parent: Harmony 3 driver and system service application examples for PIC32CX MT family
 title: FAT filesystem using SDSPI media
 has_children: false
 has_toc: false